GovindPullagura/Meesho.com-clone/README.md

 ## Dedicated Admin Panel for product update and deletion:
 <img width="959" alt="image" src="https://user-images.githubusercontent.com/110287987/221489667-1f696b01-4862-44d2-b236-4dd6686ff699.png">

-## Technologies Used
-Indi Shop has been built using the following technologies:

-1. React: A JavaScript library for building user interfaces.
-2. Redux: A predictable state container for JavaScript apps.
-3. React Router: A popular routing library for React.
-4. Chakra-UI: A popular UI component library for React.
-5. Render.com: A popular backend-as-a-service platform that provides authentication, database, and hosting services.
-6. TypeScript: A superset of JavaScript for better typechecking and bug free environment

 ### Contributing:

 If you would like to contribute to this project, you can follow these steps: